 It really works!
 The leaves are supple again and vibrantly colored.
 Beautiful!
 This last batch is mine by the way.
 Maia had moved on after drawing and I didn’t want to mod podge hers without her permission (she gave it shortly afterward).

-Now we just have to assemble our garland...
+Now we just have to assemble a garland from our leaf art . . .

 By the way, if you wanted to draw on fall leaves but don’t have any pressed, you could either press them after drawing, OR, you could draw on the leaves then use them in a contact paper suncatcher or stained glass.
 The contact paper keeps the leaves flat as they dry and displays them at the same time.